 Your friend is getting close.
 You’ve seen signs that he is warming up to the Church.
-He understands the arguments, has been praying, and is beginning to see that the Catholic Church might just be what she claims.
+He understands the arguments, has been praying, and is beginning to see that the Catholic Church might just be what it claims.

 Be careful not to smother your friend; give him the space he needs.
 Be ready to answer any questions and offer friendship and spiritual support, but watch to see if he draws back, and be prepared to leave space for the Holy Spirit to close the deal.

 I had a friend who reached this point, and I had to back way off, because in addition to becoming Catholic, he had to admit that I was “right” and he was “wrong.”
-For some, swallowing pride is not difficult, but for others it can be one of the last obstacles.
+For some, swallowing pride is not difficult, but for others, it can be one of the last obstacles.
 At all costs, avoid triumphalism.
-Your celebration is not in being right but in being used as an instrument of our Lord to bring a soul into his Church.
+Your celebration is not in being right, but in being used as an instrument of our Lord to bring a soul into his Church.

 Phase 2: Coming into port

-Sometimes the timing works out, the fall “semester” is about to begin, and he is able to start immediately and be received into the Church at Easter Vigil the following year.
+Sometimes the timing works out, the fall “semester” is about to begin, and he is able to start immediately and be received into the Church at the Easter vigil the following year.
 But if the waiting period before the next RCIA class is going to be lengthy, encourage your friend to talk with a deacon or priest at the parish to find out if there are any options for receiving instruction.

 During this time, he also has to share the news of his upcoming conversion with his friends and family.
 This can be the most difficult of all steps for a convert.
 He may have Protestant loved ones who are shocked and disturbed that he is becoming Catholic.
-They may send him books, videos, show up at his house, and even call him before the board of elders at his Protestant church.
+They may send him books and videos, show up at his house, and even call him before the board of elders at his Protestant church.
 The pastor may visit him; his friends will email him with long messages explaining all the evils of Catholicism in hopes of convincing him to change his mind.

 If this happens with your friend, encourage him to share with you any fears he has.
 He may want to forward you emails he has received for help in answering them.
 Just because he is becoming Catholic doesn’t mean he has heard every argument against Catholicism, let alone the rejoinder to them.
 Go fishing together on the shores of the Tiber and find the answers to challenges with which he may be presented.

 Sadly, many converts from Protestantism see many of their friends and family cut off those relationships.
 I lost many friends, men I considered as close as brothers, and it cut me to the quick.
-He may lose friends too.
+He may lose friends, too.
 Encourage him not to burn bridges, and to try to see ahead to a time when tempers settle and people see that he is still the good man they know, only now Catholic.